doravirine/lamivudine/tenofovir DF (DOR/3TC/TDF)

 Potential Drug Interactions

 In the DRIVE-FORWARD study comparing doravirine to darunavir, results for the treatment-naïve individuals in the study were 80% (darunavir group) and 84% (doravirine group) undetectable (less than 50 viral load).
 That’s a lower success rate than is expected in HIV treatment today, but was thought to be affected by the number of people who quickly dropped out of the study when they saw how many pills they had to take.
 Those drop-outs were counted as virologic failures.
 See more data online.
-Merck has applied to the FDA for a switch indication, so that people with undetectable viral load on their current treatment can switch to Delstrigo.
+Delstrigo now has a switch indication, so that people with undetectable viral load on a stable HIV treatment can switch to it if they have no drug resistance to any of the medications in Delstrigo and no history of treatment failure.

 Dr. David Hardy says: